Polonium-salts/server/README.md

 For detailed Vercel deployment instructions, see [docs/vercel-deployment.md](docs/vercel-deployment.md).

+### Vercel Deployment Troubleshooting

+If you encounter "Unexpected token '<'" errors, this typically means that static JavaScript files are being served as HTML.
+This can happen due to routing issues.
+To fix this:

+1. Make sure your vercel.json file is properly configured without overly broad routing rules
+2. Ensure your Next.js configuration doesn't have conflicting basePath or assetPrefix settings
+3. Check that your API routes don't conflict with static file paths

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.